Skip to main content

 Technical Analysis

-CVE-2026-20039 identifies a vulnerability in the VPN web server component of Cisco Secure Firewall Adaptive Security Appliance (ASA) and Cisco Secure Firewall Threat Defense (FTD) software.
-The root cause is improper clearing of heap memory before release, a memory management flaw that leads to heap inspection issues.
-An unauthenticated remote attacker can exploit this by sending a large volume of specially crafted HTTP requests to the VPN web server, triggering a condition that causes the device to reload unexpectedly.
-This reload results in a denial of service (DoS), disrupting firewall and VPN services critical for network security.
-The vulnerability affects a wide range of ASA/FTD software versions, from 9.12.1 through 9.22.2 and beyond, indicating a long-standing issue across multiple releases.
-The CVSS v3.1 base score is 8.6 (high severity), reflecting the vulnerability's network attack vector, low attack complexity, no privileges required, no user interaction, and a scope change due to the device reload impacting availability.
-No confidentiality or integrity impact is noted, but availability is severely affected.
-No known exploits have been reported in the wild yet, but the broad exposure and ease of exploitation make this a critical concern for organizations using Cisco ASA/FTD devices.
+CVE-2026-20039 is a vulnerability identified in the VPN web server component of Cisco Secure Firewall Adaptive Security Appliance (ASA) Software and Cisco Secure Firewall Threat Defense (FTD) Software.
+The root cause is improper clearing of heap memory before release, a flaw in memory management within the VPN web server.
+This weakness allows an unauthenticated remote attacker to send a large volume of specially crafted HTTP requests to the affected device, exploiting the ineffective memory handling.
+The result is a denial of service (DoS) condition, where the device reloads unexpectedly, disrupting firewall and VPN services.
+The vulnerability affects a wide range of ASA/FTD software versions, spanning from 9.12.x through 9.22.x and 9.23.x releases, indicating a long-standing issue across multiple software iterations.
+The CVSS v3.1 base score is 8.6, reflecting high severity with vector metrics indicating network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and scope change (S:C).
+The impact is specifically on availability (A:H), with no direct confidentiality or integrity compromise.
+No known exploits have been reported in the wild, but the vulnerability's characteristics make it a viable target for attackers aiming to disrupt network security infrastructure.
+The vulnerability's exploitation does not require authentication or user interaction, increasing its risk profile.
+Cisco has not yet provided patch links in the provided data, but remediation is expected through software updates.
+The vulnerability is categorized under heap inspection issues, highlighting the importance of secure memory management in network security appliances.

 Potential Impact